Reinforcement learning for path integrals in quantum statistical physics: Results

 \subsection{Quantum rotor chain}

-The approach described here does not include bosonic or fermionic permutation symmetries, and we apply it to a system where the degrees of freedom exist on a lattice and are distinguishable.
-One such model is the $n=2$ (variables on a circle) $d=1$ (one dimensional) quantum rotor chain that arises in the description of coupled Josephson junctions \cite{Bradley1984}, but also for example describes properties of the superfluid phase in the Bose-Hubbard model and is more broadly of great interest in the study of quantum phase transitions \cite{sachdev2011quantum}:
+In what follows we will apply this approach to a system where the degrees of freedom exist on a lattice and are therefore distinguishable.
+One such model is the $O(2)$ (variables on a circle) $d=1$ (one-dimensional) quantum rotor chain that arises in the description of coupled Josephson junctions \cite{Bradley1984}, but also for example describes properties of the Bose-Hubbard model and is more broadly of great interest in the study of quantum phase transitions \cite{sachdev2011quantum}:

 This Hamiltonian describes a chain of coupled rotors moving on a circle $\theta_i \in [-\pi , \pi [ $ where all neighbors want to align with a coupling strength $J$.
-The periodic boundary conditions of the rotors require some minor modifications to the the approach described in the previous section.
+The periodic boundary conditions of the rotors require some minor modifications to the approach described in the previous section.
 First, the stochastic paths need to be generated on this interval mod $2\pi$, which is equivalent to generating paths of all possible winding numbers on the circle.
 Second, the control function should be made periodic on this interval which means that the Brownian bridge term also acts mod $2\pi$ and in the neural network term of the control this will be enacted by encoding $\sin(\theta), \cos(\theta)$ as an input.
 For the boundary distribution $P(\mathbf{z})$ we sample the angles from a simple phenomenological proposal ansatz of autoregressive Gaussians (on a circle) relative to the previous angle, with the variance proportional to $\sigma^2=\coth(\beta\sqrt{J}/2)/(2\sqrt{J})$, which is a rough estimate of the expected thermal length scale in the system.